x-extends/vxe-table/README.en.md

 ### CDN

-Remember to lock the version number in CDN mode to avoid being affected by incompatible updates
+Use a third-party CDN to remember to lock the version number to avoid being affected by incompatible updates.
-***It is not recommended to use the CDN address of a third party for production, as the connection may fail at any time***
+***It is not recommended to use the CDN address of a third party in a formal environment because the connection can fail at any time***

 ```HTML
 <!-- Style -->